-To help differentiate warmers amongst each other in heath and safety, we did a comparative, controlled heating test to determine which ones were more likely to heat to recommended temperatures and maintain breast milk nutrients.
+To help differentiate warmers amongst each other in health and safety, we did a comparative, controlled heating test to determine which ones were more likely to heat to recommended temperatures and maintain breastmilk nutrients.
 Whether by water bath or steam heat, we measured maximum temperatures at both manufacturer recommended settings as well at fully cranked maximum settings in the event of a user not following recommendations.
 We also left the bottle in the warmer for up to 12 minutes to see just how high temperatures could get in the event a user forgot that a bottle was warming.

 The graph below shows the results of that test.

 Overheating is Possible at Maximum Settings

 A second stress test we subjected all the warmers to was to set them to the Maximum heating setting (not the manufacturer's recommended setting), and see if misuse of the warmer could result in overheating breast milk.
 Happily, 3 of the warmers never overheated, even when we tried to crank the heat up.

 Once again, we were impressed with the Best Value Award winner, the Chicco Natural Fit, which consistently heats to safe temperatures that are neither scalding nor degrade breastmilk.
 Its performance in our basic test, as well as the maximum settings test, shows consistency and less chance of error.

 The Munchkin Speed is the fastest and most likely option to overheat contents.
 When used at maximum heating settings (not recommended), the Dr. Brown's Deluxe steam heat bottle warmer pushed temperatures up to a scalding 166 F / 74.4 C while the Philips AVENT Fast warmed up to a maximum of 138 F / 59 C using water bath technology.
 This is just too darn hot to safely warm anything baby will drink whether it be breast milk or formula and as such, and this is of concern to us, even though this test used settings outside of the manufacturer's recommendation, we suspect many parents could end up making this mistake for the sake of time or forgetting the bottle is in the warmer.